As a tattoo commentator and writer, I rely on my personal experience and time working in a tattoo studio.

 Tattoos are an expensive form of art to love.
 You can easily spend a small fortune, and you most likely did.
-So why would you not give your tattoo the best start it can get?
+So why would you not give your tattoo the best start possible?

 Tattoo aftercare is about cleaning your tattoo and removing contaminates that could potentially cause an infection.
-Little to no aftercare can leave your tattoo dry and potentially susceptible to infections.
-The moment you leave the studio, need to begin looking after it immediately.
+Little to no aftercare can leave your skin dry and potentially susceptible to infections.
+You need to begin looking after it immediately, the moment you leave the studio.

 During the first two hours, your body will secrete plasma and excess ink.
-This plasma, a blood by-product, contributes significantly towards the development of scabs.
+This plasma, a blood by-product, contributes towards the development of scabs.
 It must be washed off with an anti-bacterial wash.

 Looking after your tattoo correctly isn't a lengthy or complicated process, but it is a necessary one.
 All you need is a little knowledge of how it's done, some antibacterial wash, and some cream or lotion.